microsoft/react-native-windows-samples/website/blog/2021-06-01-notifications.md

 ### Create a module

 For the purpose of our demo, we will add a native module directly to a C++/WinRT example app.
 If you prefer, you can follow the steps below and apply them to a separate native module project.
+Note that you can also use C# to write native modules in a similar manner.
+For more information about choosing between C++/WinRT and C#, see [Native code language choice](https://microsoft.github.io/react-native-windows/docs/native-code-language-choice).
 We will start with our standard native module setup, by adding a `Notifications.h` file to our example app project.
 In this initial version, we'll use the simplest static Toast template (one string of text), so we'll have our `raise` method take a string:

 ```cpp